Cell fusion

 Cell fusion is an important cellular process in which several uninucleate cells (cells with a single nucleus) combine to form a multinucleate cell, known as a syncytium.
 Cell fusion occurs during differentiation of myoblasts, osteoclasts and trophoblasts, during embryogenesis, and morphogenesis.
 Cell fusion is a necessary event in the maturation of cells so that they maintain their specific functions throughout growth.

 History

-In 1847 Theodore Schwann expanded upon the theory that all living organisms are composed of cells when he added to it that discrete cells are the basis of life.
-Schwann observed that in certain cells the walls and cavities of the cells coalesce together.
-It was this observation that provided the first hint that cells fuse.
+In 1839, Theodor Schwann, in his Microscopical Researches, expanded upon the theory that all living organisms are composed of cells when he added that discrete cells are the basis of life.
+Schwann observed that in certain cells the walls and cavities of the cells coalesce (verschmelzen) together.
+This observation provided the first hint that cells fuse.

 It was not until 1960 that cell biologists deliberately fused cells for the first time.
-To fuse the cells, biologists combined isolated mouse cells, with the same kind of tissue, and induced fusion of their outer membrane using the Sendai virus (a respiratory virus in mice).
+To fuse the cells, biologists combined isolated mouse cells and induced fusion of their outer membrane using the Sendai virus (a respiratory virus in mice).
 Each of the fused hybrid cells contained a single nucleus with chromosomes from both fusion partners.
 Synkaryon became the name of this type of cell combined with a nucleus.